 What is Acetone?

 Acetone is very similar to xylene in terms of physical properties.
-Acetone is an organic compound that has the appearance of a colorless liquid that, like xylene, this chemical is flammable and volatile.
+It is an organic compound that has the appearance of a colorless liquid that, like xylene, this chemical is flammable and volatile.
 Acetone is a good solvent for organic compounds and it is also widely used in the polymer industry and the production of plastic products and synthetic fibers.
-Acetone can also be used in the paint and resin industries and the production of adhesives, chemicals needed in agriculture, and the manufacture of drugs, this chemical can also be toxic, and all safety precautions must be taken when working with it.
+It can also be used in the paint and resin industries and the production of adhesives, chemicals needed in agriculture, and the manufacture of drugs, this chemical can also be toxic, and all safety precautions must be taken when working with it.

 What is Xylene?